leo9344/leo9344/_pages/about.md

 Hi, I'm Li Zuoou.
 Nice to meet you! 👋

+Currently I am an *MSc Computing (Artificial Intelligence and Machine Learning)* student at *Imperial College London*, and a research assistant at *Wangxuan Institute of Computer Technology, Peking University*, working closely with Dr. Xiaoyu Zhou.

-Currently I am a senior student majoring in *Artificial Intelligence* at *Beijing Institute of Technology (BIT)* and a research assistant at *The Chinese University of Hong Kong, Shenzhen (CUHKSZ)*, supervised by Prof. [Zhizheng Wu](https://drwuz.com/).
+Previously, I was a research assistant at *The Chinese University of Hong Kong, Shenzhen (CUHKSZ)*, supervised by Prof. [Zhizheng Wu](https://drwuz.com/).
 I was a research intern at Robotics Lab of *Beijing Institute of General Artificial Intelligence ([BIGAI](https://bigai.ai/))*, working closely with Dr. Boren Li and Dr. Wanlin Li.
 And I was a member of autonomous system group in *Beijing Institute of Technology Formula Student Driverless* ([*BITFSD*](http://www.bitfsd.com/)), which have won many championships of Formula Student Autonomous China (FSAC).

-Recently, I'm focusing on **Audio-Visual DeepFake and Detection**, If you are also interested, please feel free to contact me.
+Recently, I'm focusing on **3D Reconstruction** and **3DGS**, If you are also interested, please feel free to contact me.

 ## Education
+- MSc Computing (Artificial Intelligence and Machine Learning), Imperial College London, Sep.
+2024 - Present

 - B.E.
-Candidate, Artificial Intelligence, School of Computer Science, Beijing Institute of Technology, 2019.09 - present
+Candidate, Artificial Intelligence, School of Computer Science, Beijing Institute of Technology, Sep.
+2019 - Jun.
+2023

 ## Interests:

 - Artificial Intelligence
-- Speech Processing
+- 3D Reconstruction
-- Multimodal and Multimedia
-- Self-supervised Learning and Continual Learning
+- ML/DL Hardware Systems

 # Research

 ## Experiences

+Research Assistant, Wangxuan Institute of Computer Technology, Peking University
+Mar.
+2024 – Present
+- Focusing on 3D large-scale scene reconstruction and physics integrated weather synthesis based on 3DGS.

+Research Assistant, School of Computer Science, Beijing Institute of Technology
+Aug.
+2023 - Feb.
+2024
+- Concentrated on the challenge of error accumulation caused by domain shifts in long-term testing sequences
+- Constructed a structural causal model to show the presence of a backdoor path linking feature representation and model predictions due to contextual knowledge in the current model, resulting in spurious correlations
+- Designed and implemented a Causal Adaptation in Test-Time module to effectively block the backdoor path through causal intervention

 Research Assistant, School of Data Science, [The Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://sds.cuhk.edu.cn/), Oct.
-2022 -- present
+2022 - present

-- Focusing on **Audio-Visual DeepFake Detection**
+- Focused on **Audio-Visual DeepFake Detection**
 - Supervised by [Zhizheng Wu](https://drwuz.com/) and working closely with Zhiping Zeng and [Yanghao Zhou](https://zhouyhslp.netlify.app/).

 Research Intern, Robotics Lab, [Beijing Institute of General Artificial Intelligence (BIGAI)](https://bigai.ai/), Sep 2021 - June 2022